evgnz/Day-and-Night/Readme.md

 # Day&Night

-## An add-on with built-in light and dark themes that can be switched with one click
+## Firefox browser add-on with built-in light and dark themes that can be switched with one click

 ### **Keyboard shortcuts:**